project-march/ProjectMarch/doc/march_packages/march_gait_selection.rst

 The march-state-machine accepts or declines a gait request originating from the input device.
 If the gait is accepted by the state machine the request will be send over to the march-gait-selection module using the subgait sequence defined in the state machine.
-The gait selection module will extract the data from the parsed gaits, if possible, and if executed correctly, will send the required data in a new format to the hardware-interface/simulation part of the exoskeleton software.
+The gait selection module will extract the data from the parsed gaits, if possible, and if executed correctly, will send the required data in a new format to the hardware-interface or simulation part of the exoskeleton software.

 Transition-subgait
 ^^^^^^^^^^^^^^^^^^
-Is is possible to transition between two matching named subgaits of two different gaits (for example between the right swing of the walk small and walk large).
+It is possible to transition between two matching named subgaits of two different gaits (for example between the right swing of the walk small and walk large).
 The gait-selection module is able to accomplish this if the requested gait/sub-gait format consists of an old and new gait name.
 This structure requires that both gait names have matching subgait names to use for the transition.
 The transition algorithm calculates a new trajectory using the two subgait trajectories.
-If this is executed correctly the new trajectory is translated to a subgait file which is eventually send to the hardware-interface part of the exoskeleton software.
+If this is calculated correctly the new trajectory is translated to a subgait file which is eventually send to the hardware-interface or simulation part of the exoskeleton software.

 ROS API